Mboubaker/OS1-128-/Acquisition/Acquisition using Ouster Python SDK.md

 ## Acquisition of data layers using Ouster Python SDK and OS1-128

-Our lidar sensor provides two files: a PCAP file which is raw UDP packets captured by the sensor, and a JSON file which contains the sensor’s metadata that’s required to interpret packets.
+the OS1-128 lidar sensor provides two files: a PCAP file which is raw UDP packets captured by the sensor, and a JSON file which contains the sensor’s metadata that’s required to interpret packets.
 Using the SDK, we first loaded the sensor metadata using the client module.
        from ouster import client
        metadata_path = '<DATA_JSON_PATH>'